-NOTE: Up/down arrows reflect movement from the Week 14 NFL Power Rankings.
+NOTE: Up/down arrows below reflect team movement from the Week 14 Power Rankings.

 Previous rank: No. 1